Aaronsom/deepml-class-project/README.md

 You then can use and adapt basic_training.py to train your model.

 Finally, use preditor.py to translate new sentences.
-Note that there is no tokenizer, so you need to manually tekenize the input at the moment.
+Note that there is no tokenizer, so you need to manually tokenize the input at the moment.